AlexandreOlech/FlowMatching-PointClouds/README.md

 ## Sampling & Visualization

-- In `sample.py`, specify the path to the checkpoint of the trained model.
+- In the `sample` section of `configs/default.yaml`, specify the path to the checkpoint of the trained model.
 By default, checkpoints of trained models are stored in the `logs` folder.
 You can also use the pre-trained checkpoint at the root level of the repository.
 - Run:
   ```bash
   python sample.py